albar965/littlexpconnect/README.txt

 .../X-Plane 11/Resources/plugins/Little Xpconnect

 You can check the X-Plane plugin manager to see if it is loaded  correctly.
+The installation was successful if "Little Xpconnect" shows up in the plugin manager.

+Note that "Little Xpconnect" does not add menu items in the X-Plane "Plugins" menu.

 When connecting with Little Navmap choose the "Connect directly to a local X-Plane simulator" option.
 See the Little Navmap manual for more information.